-Figure 1.
+Fig. 1.
 Input - Output parameters from Python

-3. Results
+3 Results

-Our first intelligent system is the Decision Tree.
-As is known, it is one of the most frequently and widely used supervised machine learning algorithms.
+Our first intelligent system is the Decision Tree, after our tests with the rest of the systems (Naive Baye, and Random Forest) and having the best prediction.
+As is known, the Decision Tree is one of the most frequently and widely used supervised machine learning algorithms.
 From the observation of the four sets, it was found that the accuracy of the Train A set from the test data set was 60.29 %.
 Train X had a percentage of 60.75 %.
 Train Y had 55.45 %.
 Finally, Train Z had a percentage of 56.08 %.
-Note that all ensembles were trained with a tree size of max\depth = 18 and random\state = 3.
+Note that all ensembles were trained with a tree size of $max_depth = 18$ and $random_state = 3$.
 Finally, let's add that after tests we noticed that the performance did not differ whether we set the tree depth from 3 to 10.
 Remarkably we wanted to do an additional check regarding the accuracy of the Decision Tree.
 We used the Random Forest algorithm because this algorithm creates Decision Trees on randomly selected data samples, takes predictions from each tree, and selects the best solution through voting.
-Also, the reason we used it was as in relevant research it was stated that Random Forest gives the best result among various algorithms such as Naive Bayes, J48, etc. [Krishnani et al., 2019].
+Also, the reason we used it was that in relevant research it was stated that Random Forest gives the best result among various algorithms such as Naive Bayes, J48, etc. [7].
 So, the training was done on the same data set, we kept the default values for the parameters and the accuracy ranged in the same percentages with very small deviations.

-Figure 2. a.
-Visualization of Decision Tree,

-b.
-Visualization of neural network
+Fig. 2.
+Visualization of Decision Tree (left), Visualization of neural network (right)

-Continuing with our second system, the training of the whole of us with our neural network produced the following results.
-Note as we can see in the image that in the first level we have the input neurons, in the first hidden level we have 32 neurons with an activation function: ReLU.
-In the second Hidden Level we have 16 neurons with activation function: ReLU.
-At the output level we have 1 neuron as it is a binary classification problem (Fig. 2).
+Continuing with our second system, training the whole of us with our neural network produced the following results.
+Note as we can see in the image that we have the input neurons in the first level, and in the first hidden level, we have 32 neurons with an activation function: ReLU.
+In the second Hidden Level, we have 16 neurons with an activation function: ReLU.
+At the output level, we have 1 neuron as it is a binary classification problem (Fig. 2).
 We used the Activation function: Sigmoid (to output 0 to 1).
 Note that the activation functions (ReLU in the hidden layers and Sigmoid in the latter) help to introduce non-linearities in the model, while the Dropout layers help to avoid overfitting during training.
 The accuracy of the train A set from the test data set was 69.98 %.
 Train X had a rate of 73.82 %.
 Train Y had 90 %.
 Train Z had 90 %.
 Consequently, we understand that the accuracy of the Train A set is relatively the same as any supervised learning algorithm trained, but the percentages remain too small to be able to predict whether a patient is suffering from coronary heart disease.
-Then Train X, Y and Z are already starting to notice how the initial modification of the sets by the researchers improves the percentage of the neural network but the accuracy of the So, observing this performance we went back to our original sets and combined the sets Train A and Train Y as well as Test and Train Y (figure 3).
+Then Train X, Y, and Z are already starting to notice how the initial modification of the sets by the researchers improves the percentage of the neural network but the accuracy of the Decision Tree remains constant (Fig. 3).
+It is worth noting that Train Y and Z seem to train our whole and display accuracy at 90%.
+So, observing this performance we went back to our original sets and combined the sets Train A and Train Y and Test and Train Y (figure 3).
 We observed that the accuracy rate is 84.56% in our neural network and 90.08% in the Decision Tree.